Spread Betting Glossary

 Trading Range

 This relates to a market where the price is range bound by a higher and lower price band.
+An area between support and resistance levels where buyers and sellers are of equal strength.
 Usually markets will range trade when there is little news.

 Treasury bonds